Dennis-Murimi/Data-Cleaning-Mastery-SQL/README.md

 Are there missing values in your data and what is the reason and what you can do about it?
 Is the same value recorded in the same way everywhere?
 Are there any duplicates?
+Is your data unbiased?
+Removed all sources of noise from your data?
+Identified and remove sources of data leakage?
+Are there any obvious outliers?
+To clean data this wise, I used SQL language (Structured Query Language).
+This language is used to communicate databases.
+In this project, I added command lines to my code to make everyone understand.

+These are commands that I added to my queries.
+CLEANING DATA IN SQL QUERIES
+STANDARDIZE DATE FORMAT
+POPULATE PROPERTY ADDRESS DATA
+BREAKING OUT ADDRESSES INTO INDIVIDUAL COLUMNS (ADDRESS, CITY, STATE) CHANGE Y AND N TO YES AND NO IN THE "SOLD AS VACANT" FIELD REMOVE DUPLICATES
+ORDER BY PropertyAddress
+DELETE UNUSED COLUMNS
+My Quires: